On a generalization of affinoid varieties: Sheaves over dagger analytic spaces

-so, in particular the functor $\pi^*$ is fully faithful; \item the functor $\pi^*$ restricts to an equivalence of categories $\bCoh(X) \to \bCoh(X_G)$; \item a coherent $\cO_X$-module $\sF$ is locally free if and only if $\pi^*(\sF)$ is locally free. \een \begin{proof} \ben \item It is sufficient to verify that for any point $x \in X$ there is an isomorphism of stalks $\sF_x \cong (\pi_* \pi^* \sF)_x$.
-But this easily follows from the definitions because $x$ has a neighborhood which is an affinoid domain which implies that each point has a basis of neighborhood consisting of dagger affinoid domains. \item Since $\pi^*$ is fully faithful, it suffices to verify that for a coherent $\cO_{X_G}$-module $\sF$ the $\cO_X$-module $\pi_* \sF$ is coherent and $\sF \cong \pi^* \pi_* \sF$.
-And since $X$ is good then $\pi_* \sF$ is clearly coherent and by the coherence of $\pi_* \sF$ it follows that on a net of $k$-dagger affinoid domains $\{U_i\}$ of $X_G$ the sheaf $\pi^* \pi_* \sF$ is associated to finite $\{U_i\}$ modules which agrees with $\sF(U_i)$, hence the assertion. \item We may assume that $X = \cM(A)$ is $k$-dagger affinoid since we are dealing with a local property.
+\begin{prop} If $X$ is a good $k$-dagger analytic space, then a coherent $\cO_X$-module $\sF$ is locally free if and only if $\pi^*(\sF)$ is locally free. \end{prop} \begin{proof} We may assume that $X = \cM(A)$ is $k$-dagger affinoid since we are dealing with a local property on a good $k$-analytic space.
 Since $A$ is Noetherian it suffices to show that a finite $A$-module $M$ is projective if and only if the $\cO_{X_G}$-module associated to $M$ is locally free.
 The direct implication follows by the characterization of projectivity on Noetherian modules.
-Indeed a finitely presented module $M$ is projective if and only if it is locally free for the Zaraski topology of $\Spec(A)$, and this readily implies that $M$ is locally free on $\cM(A)$.
-Conversely, suppose that for some finite $k$-dagger affinoid covering $\{ V_i \}$ of $X$ the finite $A_{V_i}$-modules $M \otimes_A^\dagger A_{V_i}$ are free.
-It suffices to verify that $M$ is flat over $A$, because in the case we are considering flatness is equivalent to projectivity.
-For this we take an injective homomorphism of finite $A$-modules $P \to Q$.
+Indeed, a finitely presented module $M$ is projective if and only if it is locally free for the Zaraski topology of $\Spec(A)$, and this readily implies that $M$ is locally free on $\cM(A)$ because Zariski opens are open in $\cM(A)$.
+Conversely, suppose that for some finite $k$-dagger affinoid covering $\{ V_i \}_{i \in I}$ of $X$ the finite $A_{V_i}$-modules $M \otimes_A^\dagger A_{V_i}$ are free.
+It suffices to verify that $M$ is flat over $A$, because for finitely presented modules over commutative rings flatness is equivalent to projectivity.
+To show flatness, we take an injective homomorphism of finite $A$-modules $P \to Q$.
 Then the homomorphisms